 We love celebrating a Christian Hanukkah.

-We began celebrating Hanukkah in 2011 when we learned about the Hebrew festivals during ancient studies in history with Tapestry of Grace.
+We began celebrating Hanukkah in 2011 when we learned about the Hebrew festivals during ancient studies in history with the Tapestry of Grace curriculum.

 The kids loved the Jewish feasts all so much that we celebrate them every year now!

 We read the lessons and prayers from Hebrew for Christians.